-This year’s Policy proposition (also known as the “resolution”) is: The United States federal government should substantially increase its transportation infrastructure investment in the United States.
+The 2019-2020 Policy proposition (also known as the “resolution”) is: Resolved: The United States federal government should substantially reduce Direct Commercial Sales and/or Foreign Military Sales of arms from the United States.
 Teams of two people each from two different schools take opposing points of view in favor of or against this resolution – in essence, one group argues that the United States should implement the resolution while the other argues that the United States should not.

 Debate is an academically stimulating and strategic activity.
 We caution – the thrill of argumentation is highly addictive, and should not be pursued by the faint of heart.

 Who are debaters?

 The Debate Team at Central High School consists of 15-20 young men and women who are primarily linked by their curiosity about and desire to influence the policies that govern their lives.

 If you’d like to join us, we meet each Monday, Tuesday and Thursday at 3:30 during the fall semester for practice (Room 304).
 Bring your brain and a pen!